 Read MoreIn 2003 Peter took advantage of his years of independent music business experience to set up Virtual Label LLC – a service company for artists and indie labels offering access to physical and digital distribution, marketing and consulting services.
 Peter is also chairman of A2IM’s Digital Media & Emerging Technologies Committee and a former member of the Merlin board.

 - JOHN ALLEN / PHYSICAL DISTRIBUTION & MARKETING

 I got my start in music spinning records on college radio and booking acts of the day like Sebadoh, Urge Overkill and the Unsane.
 Throughout the nineties I ran my own label releasing records by several New Zealand bands, some underground US psych and improv outfits, and NYC mainstays NNCK and Loren Mazzacane.
 During this time I also worked with some pretty outstanding musicians who lacked management, as de-facto booking agent/handler/publicist.

-- AL VERIK / DIGITAL DISTRIBUTION & MARKETING
+- HARRISON GREEN / DIGITAL DISTRIBUTION & MARKETING

 - BRANDON PERRY / OFFICE MANAGER